The Seattle Roofing Company branded trucks at a job site

 Step 1 — Verify Their Washington State Contractor License

 This is not optional.
-Every contractor performing construction work in Washington State is legally required to register with the Department of Labor & Industries (L&I).
+Every contractor performing construction work in Washington State is legally required to register with the Department of Labor & Industries (L&I), as established under RCW Chapter 19.186 — Washington's Roofing and Siding Contractors Act, which sets consumer protection rules specific to this trade.
 This is the single most important verification you can do, and it takes under two minutes.

 What a Washington Contractor License Requires